ProjectRazon/Razon/vault/Languages/Bulgarian/Orthography and Phonology.md

 </tbody>
 </table>

-Many speakers also tend to change /ε/ into [i], but this practice is considered incorrect.
+Many speakers also tend to actualize /ε/ as [i], but this practice is considered incorrect.

-# Consonants
+## Consonants

-## Phonation
+### Phonation

 [[ndex|Bulgarian]] divides [[TODO|obstruent]] [[TODO|consonants]] into distinct pairs of voiced and voiceless consonants.